RobustSleepNet: Transfer learning for automated sleep staging at scale: Methods

-Then, the channels are recombined into a fixed number of channels using the attention introduced in \cite{bahdanau2014neural}.
-This is the critical part to be able to handle any number of input signals and then tackle the input-shape issue described in part \ref{introduction}.
-Instead of using a single attention head, we use $N_{heads}$ attention layer in parallel.
-Each attention layer is called an attention head and recombine all the $C$ channels into a single channel.
-For each of the $C$ channel, a score is computed and can be interpreted as the relevance of the channel for predicting the current epoch.
-The recombined channel is the average of the input channels weighted by their score.
-This operation is performed independently for each attention head.
-Hence, the original $C$ channels are recombined into $N_{heads}$ channels. $K_1$ is the context size of the attention layers.
-The output of the layer is of shape $\mathbf{X}_{att} \in \mathbb{R}^{N_{heads} \times F_{red} \times L_{fft}}$.
+The recombined channel was defined as the average of the input channels weighted by their importance score $\alpha$ and this operation was performed independently for each of the $N_{heads}$ attention heads.
+We then concatenated their output, i.e., recombined the original $C$ channels into $N_{heads}$ channels. $K_1$ was the context size of the attention layers.
+The output of the layer was of the shape $\mathbf{X}_{att} \in \mathbb{R}^{N_{heads} \times F_{red} \times L_{fft}}$.